mhahnFr/CallstackLibrary/README.md

 The complete set of features is described in the [wiki](https://www.github.com/mhahnFr/CallstackLibrary/wiki).

 ## Upcoming features
-The callstacks are currently created using the informations of  the dynamic linker.
+The callstacks are currently created using the information of the dynamic linker.
 In the future, parsing of the debug symbols will be added.

 ### Final notes